Narsing Yadav

 Narsing Yadav (15 May 1963 – 31 December 2020) was an Indian actor known for his comic villain roles.
-He acted in more than 300 films predominantly in Telugu, in addition to Hindi and Tamil languages.
+He acted in more than 300 films predominantly in Telugu, in addition to Tamil, Hindi and Kannada languages.
 He debuted as a small character artist and was primarily cast as a villain and comedy actor.
 He died on 31 December 2020 from kidney-related ailments.